 Jennifer Eun-Jung Row.
 Queer Velocities: Time, Sex, and Biopower on the Early Modern Stage.
-Evanston, Illinois: Northwestern University Press, 2022.
+Evanston, Ill.: Northwestern University Press, 2022.
 224 pages.

 Review by Noémie Ndiaye